thtesche/kata-stringcalculator/README.md

-# kata-stringcalculator
+# StringCalculator Kata
-Skeleton project for the stringcalculator Java kata.
+Skeleton project for the string calculator Java kata.
 See http://osherove.com/tdd-kata-1/